UACOMTucson/MedDocs/docs/cup_organizer.md

             src="https://arizona.box.com/shared/static/orvit30p5snydu4ia6u4o2cqudnousbf.mp4"
             type="video/mp4">
             </video>
-            <p>Publishing to the MedCats Group is mandatory as all Sign-ups must be present on the group page for all participants to sign-up to.<br />To Publish the Sign-up to the group page follow these steps:</p>
+            <p><b>Publishing to the MedCats Group is mandatory</b> as all Sign-ups must be present on the group page for all participants to sign-up to.<br />To Publish the Sign-up to the group page follow these steps:</p>
             <ol>
                 <li><b>From</b> the Dashboard</li>
                 <li><b>Find</b> your Sign-up (Ex.
 2020-02 Shubitz Clinic)</li>